blairify/blairify/docs/index.md

 ---

-*This documentation system provides complete coverage of the Grant Guide application, from initial setup through production deployment.
+*This documentation system provides complete coverage of the Blairify application, from initial setup through production deployment.
 Use it as your primary reference for development, testing, and deployment activities.*